aqeelrazagondal/lambda-ColdStart-analyzer/README.md

 - Reduce concurrent function scans
 - Increase `baseBackoffMs` and `maxBackoffMs` in client config
 - Wait for rate limit to reset (default: 5 minutes per function)

+### Bundle Audit Queue Not Processing

+**Problem**: Uploads stay in `processing` and no insights are generated

+**Solution**:

+1. Make sure Redis is running (`docker compose up -d redis`) and `REDIS_URL` points to it.
+2. Check API logs for BullMQ errors (missing bucket credentials, permission denied, etc.).
+3. Confirm the bundle bucket exists and the API has rights to read/write objects.
+4. Delete stuck uploads with `pnpm prisma studio` if needed and re-upload.

+### Metrics Refresh Not Running Automatically

+**Problem**: Scheduled metrics refresh jobs are not executing

+**Solution**:

+1. Verify Redis is running and accessible (`docker compose ps redis`).
+2. Check that `DISABLE_METRICS_CRON` is not set to `true`.
+3. Review API logs for scheduler initialization messages.
+4. Verify `METRICS_REFRESH_CRON` and `METRICS_REFRESH_TZ` are set correctly.
+5. Check that functions have refresh schedules enabled in the database.

 ### Migration Errors